 Step 2: Tap the voicemail you want to save, followed by the Share icon.
 The icon resembles a box with an arrow pointing out of it.

 Step 3: In the resulting pop-up window, choose a save location for the voicemail audio.
-You can either add it your Notes app, save it as a Voice Memo, or send it to a contact via Messages.
-You can also email the audio, or upload it to iCloud Drive.
+You can either add it to your Notes app, save it as a Voice Memo, or send it to contacts via Messages.
+You can also email the audio or upload it to iCloud Drive.

-Step 4: For any messages you don’t need to save, simply tap Delete in the bottom-right corner.
+Step 4: For any messages you don’t need to save, tap Delete in the bottom-right corner.

-If you’re unable to use Visual Voicemail, or simply want another method, there’s always iExplorer.
+If you’re unable to use Visual Voicemail or want another method, there’s always Explorer 4.
 The program allows you to save many things from your iPhone, including text messages, your call history, and other media housed on your device.
 The program starts at $40, but you can download it for free and use it in demo mode if you don’t want to pony up the cash.

 Once you’ve installed iExplorer and made a backup, connect your iPhone using a Lightning cable.
-Launch iExplorer and your iPhone should appear on the left side of the application window.
+When you open the program, you should be able to see your iPhone show up on the left side of the app’s display.
 When it does, select your iPhone and click Data > Voicemail on the right-hand side.
-You can also select your iPhone, click the drop-down arrow next to it, and, under Backup, select Voicemail.
+You can also select your iPhone, click the drop-down arrow next to it, and go to Backup > Voicemail.

-Once done, your voicemails will load in the main program window and you’ll see the contacts, the date of the voicemail or call, and the duration of the voice message.
+Once done, your voicemails will load in the main program window, and you’ll see the contact, the date of the voicemail or call, and the duration of the voice message.
 To save voicemails, select them individually and click the Export button at the bottom.
-To save all voicemails at once, select Export All.
+You can click on Export All to simultaneously save all voicemails.